 - Any other documents that your own country or embassy says you need.

-These should be paper copies and not in an electronic format on your mobile phone or tablet.
-We also recommend that you obtain travel/possessions insurance.
+These can be in an electronic format on your mobile phone or tablet or paper copies.

-When you enter the UK, the immigration officer must be satisfied that you speak English to the required level.
+When you enter the UK, the Border Force Officer must be satisfied that you speak English to the required level.
 They are not expected to give you a test, however, they will pay attention to your English proficiency as they speak to you.

 Make sure that your official documents are consistent with each other.
 For example, if you’ve told us you prefer to be known by a western/alternative name when you’re in the UK, you may find that BU documents use your western/alternative name which won’t match with your passport or visa.
 This can cause delays at immigration while immigration officers establish that both names refer to the same person.
 If you need your BU documents to be updated to match your passport and visa please contact us.